-This formula shows that a higher heat content increases entropy S, but a higher temperature decreases it.
-If we keep heat content the same and increase volume, then concentration, pressure and temperature decrease (Boyle-Gay Lussac), so entropy will increase.
-Storage (concentration) decreases entropy.
+This formula shows that an increasing heat content increases entropy, but a higher temperature decreases it.
+If we now keep the heat content the same (closed system) and increase volume, then accumulation, pressure and temperature decrease (Boyle-Gay Lussac, see Fig. 9), so entropy will increase.